fryderykhuang/NullGC/README.md

 ```

-***For now only a portion of LINQ operators are implemented, since all custom LINQ operator structs also implement `IEnumerable<T>`, if an operator/input type combination is not implemented, the system LINQ extension method will be called instead, which will cause the boxing of all the structs the LINQ chain is composed of.
-Until the corresponding Rosylyn analyzer is implemented or some boxing/heap allocation analyzer is used, this situation should be examined carefully.**
+***For now only a portion of LINQ operators are implemented, since all custom LINQ operator structs also implement `IEnumerable<T>`, if an operator/input type combination is not implemented, the system LINQ extension method will be called instead, which will cause the boxing of all the structs the LINQ chain is composed of. ~Until the corresponding Rosylyn analyzer is implemented or some boxing/heap allocation analyzer is used, this situation should be examined carefully.~ Use `NullGC.Analyzer` to produce warnings on these scenarios.**

 ## Things to do